When you’re figuring out how to pay for college, having to budget for books can feel like the cherry on top of a very expensive sundae.

 2. Buy older editions

-For subjects like history where the learning material remains the same from year to year, publishers have been known to make small changes to a textbook to make a “new” edition.
-Circumvent this issue by reaching out to your professor ahead of the semester and asking if an older edition will suffice.
+For subjects like history where the learning material remains the same from year to year, textbook publishers have been known to make small changes to a textbook to make a “new” edition.
+You can circumvent that by reaching out to your professor or other faculty members ahead of the semester and asking if an older edition will suffice.
+However, some classes will require you to get a new textbook if the publisher made any important changes to the information.
+They also may update exercises within the text.

 3. Rent textbooks

-If you won’t need to keep your textbook for your career long-term, renting your books can slash book costs dramatically.
-Textbook rentals are available at both brick-and-mortar stores as well as through online retailers.
+If you won’t need to keep your textbook for your career long-term (and honestly, the vast majority of them you won't need beyond college), renting your books can slash your book costs dramatically.
+Textbook rentals are available at both brick-and-mortar stores as well as through online retailers like Amazon or Chegg.

 4. Buy your textbooks as soon as possible

 As the market for textbooks moves to the Internet, textbook customers are competing with other customers from across the country to find the best deals on books.
-The sooner you can start looking, the more likely you are to snag a good deal.
+The sooner you start looking, the more likely you are to snag a good deal.
+This advice doesn’t go for new books, as they'll likely remain the same price throughout the semester.
+However, used physical textbooks may see an increase in price the later you wait to purchase them.

 Don’t know what books you need?
 Be proactive.
 Reach out to your professors or advisor to find out.